On this page: Major Description | Requirements | Learning Objectives

-For more information about career possibilities or pursuing graduate school please click here.
+More information about career possibilities or pursuing graduate school.

 AES Major Requirements

-While there are no official prerequisites beyond the requirements for admission into the School of Interdisciplinary Arts and Sciences, students choosing this major will find it helpful to have completed college coursework in American history, culture, and politics.
+While there are no official prerequisites beyond the requirements for admission into the School of Interdisciplinary Arts & Sciences, students choosing this major will find it helpful to have completed college coursework in American history, culture, and politics.

-- BIS 300 Interdisciplinary Inquiry* (5 credits)
+- BIS 300 Interdisciplinary Inquiry* min.
+2.0 grade (5 credits)

-BISAMS 305 Power, Dissent, and American Culture (5 credits)
+- BISAES 305 Power, Dissent, and American Culture (5 credits)

-BIS 312 Approaches to Social Research OR BIS 340 Approaches to Cultural Research (5 credits)
+- BIS 312 Approaches to Social Research - min.
+2.0 grade OR BIS 340 Approaches to Cultural Research - min.
+2.0 grade (5 credits)

 - AES Courses (30 credits) to include a minimum of 5 credits from each of the following areas:

-Historical and Social Inquiry
+- Historical and Social Inquiry

-Textual Analysis and Interpretation
+- Textual Analysis and Interpretation

-Critical Theory and Practice
+- Critical Theory and Practice

-BIS 499 Portfolio Capstone (3 credits)
+- BIS 499 Portfolio Capstone - min.
+2.5 grade (5 credits)

-Additional IAS Coursework (20 credits)
+- Additional IAS Coursework (20 credits)

-TOTAL = 90 Credits
+TOTAL = 70 Credits

 *Should be taken in the first quarter of IAS enrollment.